astronomer/astro-docs/ac/next/02_production-core.md

 ### C. Create a virtual environment

-To isolate the Astronomer Core python modules from changes to the system, create a virtual environment using the following command:
+To isolate the Astronomer Core Python modules from changes to the system, create a virtual environment using the following command:

 ```sh
 sudo -u astro python3 -m venv ~astro/airflow-venv